jsarenik/halving/README.md

 the reward will be 0, the miners will get _only_ the fees paid by Bitcoin users on the transactions.

-\* There is actually a theoretical possibility that the miner will not issue a coinbase transaction or will ask for less than what they could.
-But as far as I know no one did that.
+\* There is actually a possibility that the miner will not issue a coinbase transaction or will ask for less than what they could (see first link in the end).

 Transactions live in a pool (called `mempool` because it sits in the memory of every Bitcoin node) and the miners